AbhiDev3/Shorter_Finance_bot/README.md

 ## About
 **(TGmainbot) is a bot library that allows you to get notification about events on https://app.shorter.finance/dashboard

-This is a functioning proof-of-concept project with known bugs.
-Feel free to fork, share and drop me a line.

 ## Features
 * Price alerts notifications for any cryptocurrency present on CoinGecko api
 * New pool,proposals,auction notifications on Shorter Finance